cookiejar/cookietemple/docs/adding_new_templates.rst

 Step by step guide to adding new templates
 ------------------------------------------

-Let's assume that we are planning to add a new commandline `Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ template to COOKIETEMPLE.
+Let's assume that we are planning to add a new commandline `Brainfuck <https://en.wikipedia.org/wiki/Brainfuck>`_ template to cookietemple.
 We discussed our design at length with the core team and they approved our plan.
 For the sake of this tutorial we assume that the path / always points to /cookietemple.
 Hence, at this level we see :code:`cookietemple_cli.py` and a folder per CLI command.